-The engine addressed by this manual has an electronically controlled fuel system that provides many operator and vehicle/equipment features.
+The QSF2.8 CM2880 F105 engine control module (ECM) is an electronically operated fuel control system that also provides many operator and vehicle features.

-The base functions of the control system include fueling and timing control, limiting the engine speed operating range between the low- and the high-idle set points, and optimizing engine performance while maintaining emissions compliance.
-The system also controls the engine brakes.
+The base functions of the control system include fueling and timing control, limiting the engine speed operating range between the low and the high idle set points, and reducing exhaust emissions while optimizing engine performance.

-The control system uses inputs from the operator and its sensors to determine the fueling and timing required to operate at the desired engine speed at the required emissions level.
+The control system uses inputs from the operator and its sensors to determine the fueling and timing required to operate at the desired engine speed and the required emissions level.